We’re here because…

 A muse at day’s ending toward a new year

-I too, would be considered ‘retired’ by most people, but not in my mind.
-I just finished two Master’s degrees during our Covid lockdowns and I am chomping at the bit ready to put all that I learned out into the “world”.
+I would be considered ‘retired’ by most people, but not in my mind.
+I finished two Master’s degrees during our Covid lockdowns and I am chomping at the bit ready to put all that I learned out into the “world”.
 And I was doing just that, then came a blip.

 Photo credit: Jeff Suchak of http://mythiclandscape.com